CONDITIONS

 Medical Management

 Fibroids are non-cancerous growths that develop in or around the uterus.
-They can cause a variety of symptoms, including heavy menstrual bleeding, pain, and pressure in the pelvic area.
-While some fibroids may not require treatment, others can be managed through various medical interventions.
-Medication can be used to manage symptoms caused by fibroids, and it is important to consult healthcare providers about the potential side effects and complications of these medications.
+They can cause various symptoms like heavy menstrual bleeding, pain and pressure in the pelvic area.
+While some fibroids may not need treatment, others can be managed through various medical interventions.
+Medication can be used to manage symptoms caused by fibroids and it’s important to consult healthcare providers about the side effects and complications of these medications.

 Minimally Invasive Procedures

-• Laparoscopic (keyhole) myomectomy: surgical removal of fibroids, preserving the uterus.
-This procedure involves making a few small incisions to insert surgical tools and a camera, contrasting it with the traditional method that requires a larger incision in the abdomen.
+Laparoscopic (keyhole) myomectomy: surgical removal of fibroids, preserving the uterus.
+This procedure involves making a few small incisions to insert surgical tools and a camera, unlike the traditional method that requires a larger incision in the abdomen.

-• Robotic-assisted myomectomy: offering even greater precision and quicker recovery.
-This procedure requires only small incisions, minimizing recovery time and potential complications.
+Robotic-assisted myomectomy: even greater precision and quicker recovery.
+This procedure requires only small incisions, minimising recovery time and potential complications.

 Other Options

-Choosing the right treatment depends on your symptoms, future fertility plans, the size and location of the fibroids, and your overall health.
-Some fibroids require treatment due to significant symptoms or health risks, such as iron-deficiency anemia.
+Choose the right treatment depends on your symptoms, future fertility plans, the size and location of the fibroids and your overall health.
+Some fibroids need treatment due to significant symptoms or health risks like iron-deficiency anemia.

-• Uterine artery embolisation (UAE): a non-surgical procedure performed by radiologists to shrink fibroids
+Uterine artery embolisation (UAE): non-surgical procedure performed by radiologists to shrink fibroids

 Living with Fibroids

-Fibroids can be frustrating, painful, and emotionally draining, especially when symptoms disrupt daily life or fertility.
-Managing fibroids is an important aspect of women's health, as it empowers female patients with relevant knowledge and updates from medical experts.
+Fibroids can be frustrating, painful and emotionally draining especially when symptoms disrupt daily life or fertility.
+Managing fibroids is an important part of women’s health as it empowers female patients with relevant information and updates from medical experts.
 But you don’t have to suffer in silence or settle for uncertainty.

 At Happiher, we work with you to understand your unique needs and create a plan that puts your health and happiness first.